 Hand Warmer Packs

-The problem is that our palms don’t get cold, it’s our fingers that’s the issue!
-Some may argue that warming up the palms sends warmer blood to the fingers but that’s simply not the case.
-On that hunting trip of mine, the warmers did nothing with the winter gloves.
-As to the shooting gloves which are much thinner, they at least have exposed fingers that tuck into a mitten like pocket.
+As to the much thinner shooting gloves, they at least have exposed fingers that tuck into a mitten-like pocket.
 That helped better than the winter gloves since there is contact between the fingers and the warmer.
-However, the relief is marginal at best on top of simultaneously being a royal pain in the ass.
+However, the relief is marginal at best, on top of simultaneously being a royal pain in the ass.
 Those who wear gloves instead of mittens do so because they need their fingers!

 Heated Electric Gloves